-Transitioning from a legacy system to Slate provides an opportunity to reconsider the full range of student success and advising business operations.
-Slate is process-built, allowing individual institutions to customize at every step.
-Approaching an implementation with a creative and open mind will allow existing processes to move beyond the limitations of previous technology tools, resulting in increased efficiencies.
+Onboarding Slate provides an opportunity to reconsider the full range of student success and advising business operations.
+Slate is process-built, allowing individual institutions to customize it at every step.
+Approaching an implementation with a creative mind lets you move old processes beyond the limitations of previous technology tools, resulting in increased efficiencies.

 Before you begin your implementation, we encourage you to review these principles:

 Start simple and build over time

 In the first year of implementation, focus on building processes and understanding the architecture of Slate.
 Avoid focusing on special cases and design your new processes for the 99%.
-As your knowledge of Slate grows, you will be able to customize as needed for the nuanced situations that may exist.
+As your knowledge of Slate grows, you can customize it as needed for the nuanced situations that may exist.

 Use all available resources

 Slate provides extensive documentation, webinars, and integrated help resources.
 Make a concerted effort to understand the functionality and underlying logic.
-Avail yourself of the Slate community through the user forums, our Service Desk, and the Technolutions experts who stand ready to assist you.
+Avail yourself of the Slate community through the user forums, our Community Conversations, and the Technolutions experts who stand ready to assist you.

 Commit to creating a sustainable process

 Slate’s out-of-the-box functionality immediately offers new and improved ways of doing business.
 Building processes using best practices makes future updates much easier, with minimal time investment.